-- Connection/disconnection sequence.
-ALWAYS connect and disconnect cables to the correct battery terminals in the proper sequence: - When CONNECTING the battery, connect the RED cable to the POSITIVE terminal FIRST. - $\circ~$ When DISCONNECTING the battery, disconnect the BLACK cable from the NEGATIVE terminal FIRST - Acid/skin contact.
+- Sparks/Smoking.
+Never smoke or work near sparks or other sources of ignition. - Electric shock.
+Never touch both battery terminals at the same time with your hand or any non-insulated tools. - Connection/disconnection sequence.
+ALWAYS connect and disconnect cables to the correct battery terminals in the proper sequence: - o When CONNECTING the battery, connect the RED cable to the POSITIVE terminal FIRST. - o When DISCONNECTING the battery, disconnect the BLACK cable from the NEGATIVE terminal FIRST - Acid/skin contact.
 If battery acid contacts skin or clothing, flush immediately with water and neutralize with baking soda.